ucb-rit/savio-training-containers-2021/containers.md

 # Shareable

-Further, distirbuting multiple images is a non-intensive effort jump from running a single Singularity image.
+Further, distributing multiple images is a non-intensive effort jump from running a single Singularity image.

 Nearly all NSF-funded XSEDE clusters have Singularity installed on them.
 To deploy your encapsulated workflow from a single cluster, **e.g. Savio**, to multiple simultaneously only requires a single *FILE.sif* to be transferred from your machine or the Savio cluster filesystem to the various XSEDE clusters.

-FILE.sif files can be transffered with both CLI, *e.g. scp commands*, or GUI, *e.g. Globus*, interfaces.
+FILE.sif files can be transfered with both CLI, *e.g. scp commands*, or GUI, *e.g. Globus*, interfaces.

 *Copy .tar to one of several XSEDE clusters*